quotient-im/libQuotient/CONTRIBUTING.md

 hardening practices.

-`char *` and similar unchecked C-style read/write arrays are forbidden - use Qt containers or at the very least `std::array<>` instead.
-Where you see fit (usually with data structures), try to use smart pointers, especially `std::unique_ptr<>`, instead of bare pointers.
-When dealing with `QObject`s, organise them in parent-child trees and let Qt manage object lifecycles for you (this in turn is preferred to using smart pointers).
-If you find a particular use case where the strict semantic of unique pointers doesn't help and a shared pointer is necessary, feel free to step up with the working code and it will be considered for inclusion.
+`char *` and similar unchecked C-style read/write arrays are forbidden - use Qt containers (`QString`/`QLatin1String` for strings, in particular) or at the very least `std::array<>` instead.
+When dealing with `QObject`s, organise them in parent-child trees and let Qt manage object lifecycles for you.
+If that doesn't work in a given situation (no obvious parent, lifecycles not nested etc.) or outside of `QObject` framework, use `std::unique_ptr<>` and move it where appropriate to make sure the object has clear ownership.
+Shared pointers are not popular throughout the library but are totally fine to use, too.
+Avoid bare pointers and direct pointer arithmetic wherever possible.

 Exercise the
 [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) where reasonable and appropriate.
-Prefer internally cohesive code while avoiding too much external coupling (such as calling into a bunch of classes at several points).
+Prefer internally cohesive code while avoiding too much external coupling.

-Protect private information, in particular passwords and email addresses.
+Avoid dealing with any personal information (e.g. email addresses) and secrets (passwords, tokens, keys) unless it is the specific and exclusive purpose of the given code.
 Absolutely _don't_ spill around this information in logs, and only display those in UI where really needed.
-Do not forget about local access to data (in particular, be very careful when storing something in temporary files, let alone permanent configuration or state).
+Do not forget about the issue of local access (in particular, be very careful when storing something in temporary files, let alone permanent configuration or state).

 Avoid mechanisms that could be used for tracking where possible (we do need to verify people are logged in but that's pretty much it), and ensure that third parties can't use interactions for tracking.
-Matrix protocols evolve towards decoupling the personally identifiable information from user activity entirely - follow this trend.
+Matrix protocols evolve towards decoupling personal information from user activity entirely - follow this trend.

 ### Performance